Back in 1996, we filmed one of the first ever surfing instructional videos. It was called Corky Carroll’s Learn to Surf the Safe, Fast and Easy Way.

 Not all surf lingo has stood the test of time, or Hollywood.

-Here’s some outdated or generally unused surf lingo:
+Here’s some outdated or generally unused surf slang:

 Some do have accepted literal meanings.

 Like hang ten, which refers to walking up the board to hang ten toes off the nose.
 An epic feat that’s the pinnacle of longboarding.
-But in any other context a line like, “hang ten, dude!” isn’t really said, unless ironically.
+But in any other context a line like, “hang ten, dude!” isn’t really used much by surfers.

 Nor is “surf’s up.”

-Literally, “surf’s up” means that the waves are good and you should get out there.
+Literally, surf’s up means that the waves are good.
+Figuratively, it means let’s go have fun surfing.
 We love it.
 It’s a stoked expression.
 And a great movie.
-But it’s also become a mainstream catchphrase that some (overly serious surfers) will cringe at.
+But it’s also become a mainstream catchphrase that can get overused, which is probably why you don’t it hear much at surf spots anymore.

 Why Knowing Surf Slang Matters for Beginners

 Like any culture, surfing has its own language.
-It’s not as tough as French or Minion, but there’s for sure a learning curve.
+It’s not as tough to learn as Chinese or Minion, but there’s for sure a learning curve.

 No one expects you to be fluent overnight, but understanding basic surf slang is key for beginners to know what they’re learning, how to communicate in the lineup, and build confidence.